+The Neolithic would introduce phenotype, diet and cultural transformations.
 Prior to the Neolithic in northern Europe, people ate reindeer and other game and fish that provided enough dietary vitamin D to enable existence with no melanin reduction.
 But with the Neolithic, the diet shifted to grains with no vitamin D. Thus, melanin had to go.
 And it went, from skin, hair, and eyes.
 Darwin also may have had it partly right, that pale hair and eyes further benefited from sexual selection, accelerating the process.

 The coastal lands around the North and Baltic Seas have seen the greatest reduction in adult melanin, because they are the farthest north lands in which cereal grains can be successfully grown.
 Here the combination of less meat in diet and faint sub-arctic light forces people to have as pale a skin as possible.
 The Gulf Stream is the reason that grain can be grown this far north, and hence is the probable progenitor of German and Scandinavian blondes.
 As other ethnicities, notably the R1a people, moved into these areas and exchanged genes and modified diet, they too got paler.